ljacobsson/samp-cli/dotnet-beta.md

-Prerequesistes at time of writing:
+Prerequisites at time of writing:
 * Function runtime should be `dotnet6`
 * Has to be a SAM project.
 CDK might come later
 * It assumes a folder structure where the SAM template is in the root, next to the `samconfig.toml` file